adrianagraybill/Code201Lab11/user-stories.md

 As the client I want the data to be clear and free of file extensions.

 As the client I want the dumbest users to not be able to mess it up aka user input verification.

+As the client I want the infromation displayed to be accurate.